List of Sharpe series characters: Daniel Hagman

 In the TV adaptations he was played by John Tams, a noted English folk musician and composer, who arranged and sang much of the music used in the series.
 A number of differences exist between the character in the book and the TV character, notably that in the TV adaptation he is killed at La Haye Saint rather than at Sharpe's side.

 In Sharpe's Rifles it was with Hagman that Sharpe made his first inroads toward connecting with his new command.
 He stopped to speak with the former poacher and helped him through a boggy ground.

 He served a chief midwife for Ramona when she gave birth to Harper's son in Sharpe's Honour.
 He was calm and cool throughout, but admitted he'd never helped a human give birth before.

 In Sharpe's Siege, Matthew Robinson, a young rifleman from the 60th Rifles reckoned he was the best shot in the company, and like Hagman liked to grind his powder fine, and load with loose powder rather than the prepared cartridges when there was time.
 Upon observing Robinson's grind, Hagman commented drily, "If ye grind it too fine, it'll blow yer bloody head off, then nobody'll know who's best shot; thee or me."
 When Robinson later had the opportunity to act as sniper, his target survived, so Hagman backed him up and delivered a fatal shot.
 The two marksmen shook hands and agreed that Robinson was second best shot.

 At Waterloo, he and Harris rejoin Sharpe and take positions as sergeants on the Prince of Orange's roster.
 At the defense of La Haye Sainte, they ran out of ammunition, and in his effort to abandon the location, Orange knocked Hagman to the ground.
 A French infantryman then shot him in the head, and he died instantly.
 Sharpe came near tears when he heard, and attempted to assassinate Orange to prevent any more unnecessary deaths among the men.

-There are similarities between Hagman & Joseph Almond, a 95th Riflemen who, like Hagman, was a Cheshire man, although Joseph Almond was executed at Ciudad Rodrigo for desertion and betrayal to the French side.